Skip to content

 PayPal is a highly trusted payment platform, which your clients might appreciate.
 They also offer a robust phone app, so you can send invoices from anywhere, anytime.

 While PayPal's features are basic—especially compared to robust platforms like Wave—the ease of use and trust that people have in the brand make it a strong contender.
-You can also do more with PayPal by connecting it to Zapier, so you can automate your invoicing workflows.
-Here are some examples to start you off.
+And you can do more with PayPal by connecting it to Zapier, so you can automate your invoicing workflows.
+Here are some examples to start you off, or you can learn more about how to automate PayPal with Zapier.

 What's included in PayPal's free plan: Free to create an account and send invoices